-Effective June 1, 2012, the reinsurance contract is to indemnify the Association in respect of the liability that may accrue to the Association as a result of loss or losses under Policies classified by the Association as Property business, including, but not limited to Residential, Commercial and Inland Marine business, in force at the inception of this Contract, or written or renewed during the term of this Contract by or on behalf of the Association.
-The reinsurer shall be liable in respect of each Loss Occurrence for 100% of the Ultimate Net Loss over and above an initial Ultimate Net Loss of \$2.3 billion, subject to a limit of liability to the Reinsurer of \$850 million for each Loss Occurrence.
-Furthermore, the Reinsurer's liability for all Loss Occurrences commencing during the term of this Contract shall not exceed \$1.5 billion.
+Effective June 1, 2013, the reinsurance contract is to indemnify the Association in respect of the liability that may accrue to the Association as a result of loss or losses under Policies classified by the Association as Property business, including, but not limited to Residential, Commercial and Inland Marine business, in force at the inception of this Contract, or written or renewed during the term of this Contract by or on behalf of the Association.
+The reinsurer shall be liable in respect of each Loss Occurrence for 100% of the Ultimate Net Loss over and above an initial Ultimate Net Loss of \$1.7 billion each Loss Occurrence, subject to limits of liability to the Reinsurer of \$1 billion each Loss Occurrence, and \$1 billion for all Loss Occurrences commencing during the term of the contract.